The Remote Caucasus: Tour Georgia and Armenia

 (B) breakfast, (L) lunch, (D) dinner

 Day 2: Arrive into Tbilisi, the capital of Georgia.
 The afternoon is free to rest after the long flight.
-Gather this evening for our festive welcome dinner party.
+Gather this evening for our welcome dinner.
 Overnight for three nights in the 5-star Marriott Hotel, located in the center of the city near the opera house.
 (D)

-Day 5: We depart Tbilisi this morning and head north to see three UNESCO World Heritage monuments under the umbrella of the Historical Monuments of Mtskheta.
+Day 5: Depart Tbilisi this morning and head north to see three UNESCO World Heritage monuments under the umbrella of the Historical Monuments of Mtskheta.
 Svetitskhoveli Cathedral, founded in 1010, contains a zodiac in one of its murals and houses the graves of Georgian kings.
-Jvari, a sixth-century monastery, is built on ancient pagan shrines where St. Nino introduced Christianity.
+Jvari, a 6th-century monastery, is built on ancient pagan shrines where St. Nino introduced Christianity.
 Nearby Samtavro Monastery was the former residence of the lords of Mtskheta and the burial and coronation site of the Georgian royal family.
-Continue to Gori and stop to see the Joseph Stalin Museum which exhibits the life of Joseph Stalin, who was born in this city.
+Continue to Gori, hometown of Joseph Stalin, and visit the Joseph Stalin Museum.
 The interpretation is the Soviet version of this former leader of the Soviet Union, as nowhere in the displays are there comments on the 30,000 Georgians who were either executed or imprisoned during Stalin’s rule.
 Next to the museum sits the wood-and-mud brick cabin where Stalin lived for the first four years of his life.
-And on the other side stands the bulletproof train carriage that carried Stalin to Yalta in 1945.
-Drive on to Kutaisi and overnight in the 3-star Bagrati Hotel for two nights.
+In addition, on the other side stands the bulletproof train carriage that carried Stalin to Yalta in 1945.
+Drive on to Kutaisi and overnight in the Best Western Hotel for one night.
 (B/L/D)

 Day 6: Located within the city limits of Kutaisi, both Bagrati Cathedral and Gelati Monastery are UNESCO World Heritage Sites.
 The cathedral was built at the end of the 10th century and named after Bagrat III, the first king of united Georgia.
-Gelati Monastery is adorned with richly ornamented capitals and houses the tomb of its founder, David the Builder, who defeated the Turks in 1122 and under his leadership made Georgia the strongest state in the Caucasus.
+Gelati Monastery is adorned with richly ornamented capitals and houses the tomb of its founder, David the Builder, who defeated the Turks in 1122.
+It was under his leadership that Georgia became the strongest state in the Caucasus.
 Stop in the Kutaisi History Museum with superb collections from western Georgia.
-After lunch, drive through spectacular mountain scenery to Lenjeri village, where we stop to see a small church with exterior walls displaying paintings from the 19th century while the interior is decorated with centuries-old icons lit by candles.
-Continue to Mestia and overnight for two nights in the 3-star Chubu Hotel.
+After lunch, drive through spectacular mountain scenery to Continue to Mestia and overnight for two nights in the 3-star Posta Hotel.
 (B/L/D)

-Day 7: Board our 4-wheel drive vehicles and climb into the lofty mountainous region of Svaneti with its snow covered peaks, beautiful alpine valleys and rushing rivers.
+Day 7: Board 4-wheel drive vehicles and climb into the lofty mountainous region of Svaneti with its snow covered peaks, beautiful alpine valleys and rushing rivers.
 Upper Svaneti, a UNESCO World Heritage Site, is a treasury of history and art and is celebrated for its remote medieval villages and tower-houses.
 Called koshki, these unique stone fortifications were built to protect against invaders who plagued the region and were used both as dwellings and as defense.
 Ushguli is the highest permanently settled village in Europe at almost 7,000 feet and still preserves many of these tower houses, in addition to medieval castles and churches.
-The Svaneti area also contains an astonishing chronology of Georgian Christian art displayed within 9th and 10th century sanctuaries that are richly adorned with wall-paintings, and decorated icons and crosses made in local workshops.
-Today we will visit several of these religious structures as we travel from village to village.
-The 12th century Church of St. Barbara in Kala was richly decorated with a painting that covers all the walls including the chancel.
-In Ipari, the 12th century Nakipari Church, or St. George, was adorned with frescoes on the exterior walls and the interior was painted by the royal painter Theodore in 1130.
-In Ushguli, the 10th century Church of the Mother of God, or Lamaria, contains frescoes from the 10th and 12th centuries.
-Apart from its churches, Svaneti’s greatest wealth is the hundreds of painted and chased icons and crosses which as preserved in the museum of Mestia and in the main village churches.
+The Svaneti area also contains an astonishing chronology of Georgian Christian art displayed within 9th and 10th-century sanctuaries that are richly adorned with wall paintings, and decorated icons and crosses made in local workshops.
+Visit several of these religious structures as you travel from village to village.
+The walls of the 12th-century Church of St. Barbara in Kala are covered with ornate paintings.
+In Ipari, the 12th-century Nakipari Church, or St. George, was adorned with frescoes on the exterior walls and the royal painter Theodore painted the interior in 1130.
+In Ushguli, the 10th-century Church of the Mother of God, or Lamaria, contains frescoes from the 10th and 12th centuries.
+Apart from its churches, Svaneti’s greatest wealth is the hundreds of painted and chased icons and crosses which are preserved in the museum of Mestia and in the main village churches.
 Many of them can be found in Latali, one of the richest communities.
-Icons like the Archangel Gabriel from the 12th-13th centuries, an icon panel from the 13th or 14th century, or the Saviour with two layers from the 10th and 12th centuries, are important cult objects of the villages.
+Icons like the Archangel Gabriel from the 12th to 13th century, an icon panel from the 13th or 14th century, or the Saviour with two layers from the 10th and 12th centuries, are important cult objects of the villages.
 In the late afternoon, return to Mestia.
 (B/L/D)

 Day 10: An early departure takes us to the border.
 We say goodbye to our Georgia guide and cross into Armenia where we transfer to local vehicles.
 On the way to Gyumri, we will stop to walk through a field of Bronze Age standing stones near Harteshen village.
 Thought to date from 6,000 BC, parallel rows of standing stones, all inclined downhill, stretch almost half a mile across the hillside in regular formation.
 This magnificent Megalithic Avenue rivals those in Brittany.
 Continue to the town of Gyumri, dominated by Sev Ghul, a huge circular fortress built by the Russians in the 1830s on top of a Chalcolithic tell, an ancient mound composed of layers of continual settlements.
 Overnight in the Nane Hotel in Gyumri.
 (B/L/D)

-Day 13: We begin today with the elegant Temple of Garni, a first-century Hellenic temple.
+Day 13: We begin today with the elegant Temple of Garni, a 1st-century Hellenic temple.
 It is the only pagan shrine in Armenia to survive the country’s Christianization in 301AD.
 Overlooking the Goghi and Azat River Canyons, it is built on top of an earlier Urartian temple.
-From here we continue to Geghard Monastery, another UNESCO World Heritage Site, that contains a number of churches and tombs, most of them cut into the rock.
-They epitomize the high-water mark of Armenian medieval architecture.
+Continue to Geghard Monastery, another UNESCO World Heritage Site, that contains a number of churches and tombs, most of which are cut into the rock.
+These structures epitomize the high-water mark of Armenian medieval architecture.
 Dinner is free to enjoy one of Yerevan’s exceptional restaurants.
 (B/L)

 Day 16: Our first stop is Noraduz, a medieval cemetery with a large number of early khachkars.
 Also called a cross stone, some of these stelae date back to the 10th century.
 The graveyard is spread over 20 acres with almost 1000 of these memorial stones, most displaying a cross along with unique ornamentation including scenes of weddings and farm life.
 We then move on to Selim Caravanserai, built in 1332 by Prince Chesar Orbelian to shelter travelers and their herds.
 This ancient lodge was constructed of blocks of basalt divided into three sections, and is covered with a gabled stone shingle roof that rests on three arches.
 Overnight in the 3-star Tufenkian Avan Hotel in the village of Dzoraget.
 (B/L/D)

-Day 17: This morning we will visit the UNESCO World Heritage sites of Sanahin and Haghpat, two Byzantine monasteries and important centers of learning in the 10th to 13th centuries.
-Over three centuries more than 20 various churches and chapels and other monumental structures were constructed within the complexes.
+Day 17: This morning we will visit the UNESCO World Heritage sites of Sanahin and Haghpat, two Byzantine monasteries and important centers of learning in the 10th to 13th century.
+Over three centuries more than twenty various churches and chapels and other monumental structures were constructed within the complexes.
 They are representations of the highest flowering of Armenian religious architecture, whose unique style developed from a blending of elements of Byzantine ecclesiastical architecture and the traditional vernacular architecture of the Caucasian region.
-After lunch, drive back into Georgia and to Tblisi and overnight at the 5-star Marriott Hotel.
+After lunch, drive back into Georgia and to Tbilisi and overnight at the 5-star Marriott Hotel.
 (B/L/D)

 Day 18: Transfer to the airport for our flight back to the USA.
 (B)

-Cost does not include: A tax-deductible check for $150.00 per person made out to the donation project; passport or visa fees; airport or departure taxes; beverages or food not included on regular menus; laundry; excess baggage charges; personal tips; alcoholic drinks; telephone and fax charges; or other items of a personal nature.
+Cost does not include: A tax-deductible check for $150.00 per person made out to the donation project; passport or visa fees; airport or departure taxes; beverages or food not included on regular menus; laundry; excess baggage charges; personal tips; alcoholic drinks; telephone and fax charges; necessary vaccines or tests; or other items of a personal nature.